AnonymousUser384/G-TransEval/EmpiricalStudy/README.md

 ### RQ2

 The BLEU and EM scores of CodeT5 on exisiting benchmarks are displayed here.
 We found that current datasets contain too many simple and naive translation pairs, leading to very high BLEU and EM scores.
-The generated results of models are placed in [./rq2](./rq2) folder.
+The generated results of models are placed in `./rq2`.

 | Model:<br>CodeT5 | Task\Metric | BLEU  | EM    |
 |------------------|-------------|-------|-------|